 The counselors meet individually with all students in their grade level during their first year together.
 New students and students with academic, personal, or developmental concerns receive additional attention.

 Counselors work closely with each other, parents, the faculty and the administration to ensure that special concerns are handled appropriately and consistently.
-At the end of each quarter, all teachers of a particular grade level meet with the counselor and administrators to commend students and to assist students with special needs, both academic and personal.

-In August, new grades 6-12 students come to ‘Iolani to meet school personnel and other new students and to tour the campus.
+In August, new students come to ‘Iolani to meet school personnel and other new students and to tour the campus.
 Counselors meet with small groups of new students in September to answer questions about academic and extracurricular activities.